Philippines' Duterte tours Russian warship amid warming ties

 - Man dangling by neck from Colorado ski lift saved by professional slackliner

+After signing a guest book, he said “Friends, long live!”
+He added: “That’s from the heart; I hope you can come back more often.”

 Filipinos were allowed to tour the huge ships and Russian marines demonstrated their combat capabilities.
+Tobacco and beer magnate Lucio Tan, the 4th richest Filipino according to Forbes magazine, was among civilians who toured the ship.

+Defense Secretary Delfin Lorenzana, who accompanied Duterte on the ship tour, expressed optimism about “the start of a partnership” between the two countries’ defense establishments when he met with Russian navy officials Thursday night.

+“May our common aspirations for regional and global peace and security enable us to become good partners, cooperating and coordinating towards tranquil and safe seas for all,” Lorenzana said on board the Admiral Tributs.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.